Do my students have to perform an entire play? Can we cut or combine scenes?

 - This event lasts all day.
-We expect that for this one day, students will make other arrangements concerning jobs, rehearsals, sports practices, etc., in order to remain for the entire Festival.
-If this requirement proves impossible for any of your cast members, please indicate so on your registration form.
+We hope that for this one day, students will make other arrangements concerning jobs, rehearsals, sports practices, etc., in order to remain for the entire Festival.

-- Please limit cast and crew combined to 25.
+- Please limit cast and crew combined to no more than 25 students.
 The Folger Elizabethan Theatre is small.

 - Each student group must be accompanied by the directing teacher and between one and three other adults.
 Adults will be seated with the students.

-- Commentators will present awards of many kinds for excellence in all aspects of performance and production, e.g., ensemble acting, excellence in birdsong, demonstrated understanding, diction, or general foolishness.
+- Commentators will give constructive and encouraging feedback after each performance.
+At the end of the day, commentators will present awards of many kinds for excellence in all aspects of performance and production.

 - Each student will receive a token of his or her participation in the Festival.

-- Students will be treated to lots of great Shakespeare, additional first class entertainment, and careful, positive attention by extraordinary professional commentators.
+- Students will be treated to lots of great Shakespeare, and careful, positive attention by extraordinary professional commentators.